National Robotics Engineering Center: Advanced Robotic Laser Coating Removal System (ARLCRS)

-Operator Assistance for Underground Coal Mining
+Operator assistance for underground coal mining

 NREC has worked with coal mining industry partners to develop operator assistance technology for longwall mining.
 This includes a complete navigation system for a continuous mining machine, laser rangefinder-based perception for robot localization, planning for cluttered spaces, and integration and simulation tools.
 This system was successfully demonstrated in a working mine in West Virginia.
-Related research and objectives include automated mine surveying, haulage and multiple-machine interaction.
+Related research and objectives include automated mine surveying, haulage, and multiple-machine interaction.

-ARMOR 1: Mat Sinking System
+ARMOR 1: mat sinking system

 ARMOR 1 is an automated robotic system for the U.S. Army Corps of Engineers to perform revetment operations along the Mississippi River.
 Once deployed, ARMOR 1 will replace the old Mat Sinking Unit, originally built in 1948.
 The goal is to increase the speed of revetment operations and improve the safety and working conditions of the employees who perform this vital work.

 When completed, ARMOR 1 will include six, independent robotic cranes.
 These cranes will pick up the large concrete squares from the supply barge and place them on the "mat deck" of ARMOR 1's manufacturing barge.
 There, the individual squares will be tied together into one 140 ft wide (and up to 900 ft long) flexible "mat" by an automated tie system.
 The completed mat will be launched from the barge and will be submerged along the banks of the Mississippi River, while more mats are continuously being assembled on the deck.

-Commitment to Education
+Contribution to education

-The Carnegie Mellon Robotics Academy (CMRA) is an educational outreach of Carnegie Mellon University, and part of the university's world-renowned Robotics Institute.
+The Carnegie Mellon Robotics Academy (CMRA) is an educational outreach of Carnegie Mellon University and part of the university's world-renowned Robotics Institute.
 In 2000, CMRA's administrative staff and development team became housed at NREC's facilities.
-The Robotics Academy is committed to using the motivational effects of robotics to excite students about science and technology.